Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Is Ally better than Capital One?

-Which bank is better depends on you — identify what you need from a bank, and figure out which one will best meet your criteria.
+Which bank is better depends on you — identify what you need from a bank and determine which one will best meet your criteria.

 Is Ally the best online bank?